AnanyaSaiB/AnanyaSaiB.github.io/index.md

 title: Ananya Sai B
 ---
 # About Me
 Hi there, I'm Ananya!
-I recently completed my Masters in Computer Science at IIT Madras.
+I completed my Masters in Computer Science at IIT Madras.
 It was, for me, a thrilling academic adventure where I explored the breadths of Computer Science by crediting courses from various domains ranging from Compilers, Cloud computing Searching and Indexing large datasets and Deep learning.
-I finally took a jump into the depths of Deep Learning and NLP under the guidance of [Dr Mitesh M. Khapra](http://www.cse.iitm.ac.in/~miteshk/) and continue to dive into research here.
-I am driven to provide effective and accountable solutions towards allievating the burdens of the modern world and towards the progress of society.
-I am always eager to intermix my diverse background with research at the intersection of domains.
+I finally took a jump into the depths of Deep Learning and NLP under the guidance of [Dr Mitesh M. Khapra](http://www.cse.iitm.ac.in/~miteshk/) and continue to dive into research here as a Ph.D. student now.
 My research interests broadly include Artificial Intelligence, Deep Learning, Adversarial Attacks, Explainability and Security, Natural Language Processing, Optimizations, Collective Intelligence.

+# Awards and Honors
+- Google PhD Fellowship - 2019
+- Microsoft India Research travel grant - AAAI-2019
+- Kris Gopalakrishnan CSE student travel grant - IJCAI 2018

+# Current Works
+- Survey of Evaluation metrics in NLG [link](https://drive.google.com/file/d/1DkkwwzeFSHrS5cse7KHEv0MoNKu098dG/view?usp=sharing)<br/>
+- Improving Dialog Evaluation with a Multi-reference Adversarial Dataset and Large Scale Pretraining (link coming soon)

 # Publications
 - ElimiNet: A Model for Eliminating Options for Reading Comprehension with Multiple Choice Questions <b>IJCAI-18</b> <br/>